cmmiller26/ai-fun-token-wheel/docs/DEPLOYMENT.md

    **Note on models**:

-   - Both GPT-2 and Llama 3.2 1B are pre-loaded in the Docker image
+   - Both GPT-2 and TinyLlama 1.1B are pre-loaded in the Docker image
    - No download wait - models available immediately
-   - First build takes longer (~10-15 minutes) due to model downloads
+   - First build takes longer (~5-10 minutes) due to model downloads
    - Subsequent runs start in seconds
-   - Docker image size: ~7-8 GB
+   - Docker image size: ~3-4 GB

 ## Model Information